 - Make-Ahead: This dish can be prepared the night before or earlier in the day to make dinner time a breeze!

-Ingredients (With Alternative Suggestions)
+Ingredient Info (With Alternative Suggestions)

 - Dried Oregano: Added for flavour, can be omitted or replaced with dried Italian herb mix or fresh herbs such as basil or parsley.

 - Chicken Stock: Can replace with vegetable stock.
 To keep sodium levels down, for young children, use homemade stock.
-If you don't have any stock to hand you can replace with a second can of chopped tomatoes.

 - Seasoning: Taste and season the sauce before assembling the bake.
 (Do not season if feeding a baby / young child)

-Step by Step Instructions and Photos
+Step by Step Instructions (with Images)

 Storage & Re-Heating Instructions

-- To reheat leftovers you can use a microwave to warm, add a little more cheese on top and then place under the grill (broiler) until topping is bubbly.
 Alternatively, you can place in the oven (covered in foil) at 190C/375F until hot throughout.
-You may find that you need to add a couple of tablespoons of stock as during storage the sauce can be absorbed by the pasta.
+You may find that you need to add a couple of tablespoons of stock as during storage the sauce can be absorbed by the pasta. - Freezing: Assemble the pasta bake but do not bake.
+Allow to cool, cover well and freeze.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.

-Chicken Pasta Bake
+Chicken and Veg Pasta Bake

 Equipment